The most common tea questions (when you are new to it) answered

 However, while they are also known as “silk” bags, many of these high-end tea bags are made of plastic mesh, releasing micro plastics into your cup and contributing to environmental burden.

 Fortunately, more and more brands are creating such mesh bags with other environmentally friendlier alternatives as wood pulp, cornstarch or cotton.

-  Although we just spoke about how loose tea might be better than tea bags, the latter have a few perks of their own: they allow you to make tea quickly without the need for any equipment (just a cup), and they leave no mess.
+Although we just spoke about how loose tea might be better than tea bags, they are also very practical: they make tea quickly without the need for any equipment (just a cup), and they leave no mess.

-  - To prevent the tea from going stale too soon, store them properly (in an airtight container in a cool, dark area) or choose individually wrapped portions.
+- Store them properly: to prevent the tea from going stale too soon, keep them away from light and air (for example in an airtight container in a cool, dark area).

 - DO – dunk (lift up and down) the tea bag.

 - DON’T squeeze the bag when removing it.

 Also, when buying tea bags, it’s advisable to choose: